MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/show-hide-new-features.md

     The status **Shown by default** indicates feature information is shown by default to users until the admin sets the status for a feature to **Hidden** or **Shown**.

-New features appear in the Office What's New Management Preview based on the schedule in the following table:
+New features appear in Office What's New Management based on the schedule in the following table:

 ||||
 |:-----|:-----|:-----|